smolendawid/Gomrade/README.md

 - Robustness to variable conditions

 ### Machine learning
 At the moment there's no Machine Learning, although many attempts have been made.

-The main purpose of the program is to collect the data and automatically create the labels using game logic in controlled conditions.
+AT THE MOMENT he main purpose of the program is to collect the data and automatically create the labels in the controlled environmental conditions.

+It happens in the background during the casual GO game.

 ### Code structure

-We believe the playing with Gomrade can be a
+todo

-## Complexity illustration
+### Complexity illustration

-You can find the examples of variance in the data in `sample_data/`
+You can find the examples of variance in the data in `data/sample_data/`

-## Future plans
+### Future plans

 * [ ] make sure it can work with other AI engines
 * [ ] add the last move from config to start the game at any point